 - Cover the dough with foil and fill with pie weights or dried beans.

-- Bake for about 10-12 minutes, until the crust is matte, not shiny, when you peek below the foil.
+- Bake about 10-12 minutes, until the crust is matte, not shiny, when you peek below the foil.

-- Gently lift the weighted foil off the crust and bake for 3-5 minutes more .
+- Gently lift the weighted foil off the crust and bake 3-5 minutes more .

 - Remove the crust from the oven and cool completely on a rack.

 Make the lemon custard and assemble the pie:

-- Whisk the sugar, yogurt, eggs, lemon zest, and lemon juice together in a bowl.
+- Add the sugar, yogurt, eggs, lemon zest, and lemon juice to a blender or food processor.

 - Spread the rhubarb compote in the bottom of the pie crust, then gently pour the lemon filling over the rhubarb.

-- Bake the pie for 20-25 minutes, until the filling is set and starting to crack at the edges.
+- Bake the pie for 20-25 minutes, just until the filling is set in the center.
 Watch carefully to make sure the edges of the pie crust don't burn and carefully cover them with foil if they're cooking too quickly.

 - Top each slice with whipped cream, if desired.